 So, again, let’s stop traveling to Kentucky and Texas and Alabama in search of Trump voters who regret their votes.
 Like their forebears, they are doing what they have to do to protect their “heritage”, their “way of life” — read: their privilege and power.

 Let’s go back again: When the 13th, 14th and 15th amendments to the Constitution were adopted after the Civil War, white southerners instantly found themselves in a plural democracy where former slaves and free folk of color represented large and powerful voting blocs.
 Like today’s right-wingers, white southerners saw this coming.
-They bloodied Kansas and struck the compromise of 1850 before ultimately fighting a hugely damaging military conflict on home soil — all in the name of resisting abolition and avoiding these identical demographic realities.
+They bloodied Kansas and struck the compromise of 1850 before ultimately fighting a hugely damaging military conflict on home soil — all in the name of resisting abolition and avoiding precisely these demographic realities.
 [It would appear this “storm the cockpit” mentality pre-dates actual human aviation.]